faastjs/faast.js/README.md

 - faast:info - Basic verbose logging.
 Disabled by default.
 - faast:warning - Output warnings to console.warn.
 Enabled by default.
 - faast:gc - Print debugging information related to garbage collection.
 Disabled by default.
-- faast:leaks - Print debugging information when a memory is potentially detected within the remote module.
+- faast:leaks - Print debugging information when a memory is potentially detected within the faast.js module.
 Enabled by default.
 See XXX.
-- faast:calls - Print debugging information about each call to a remote function.
+- faast:calls - Print debugging information about each call to a cloud function.
 Disabled by default.
-- faast:webpack - Print debugging information about webpack, used to pack up remote function code.
+- faast:webpack - Print debugging information about webpack, used to pack up cloud function code.
 Disabled by default.
 - faast:provider - Print debugging information about each interaction with cloud-provider specific code from the higher-level faast.js abstraction.
 Useful for debugging issues with specific cloud providers.
 Disabled by default.
 - faast:awssdk - Only available for AWS, this enables aws-sdk's verbose logging output.
 Disabled by default.